 The most important room in middle-class homes was allocated to a new kind of space: the salon.
 The salon did not really serve the family at all; it was a public space for entertaining "society."
 Salons become a place where individuals gathered to discuss what they had been reading; they also provided opportunity for literary and political discussions and debates.
-Soon coffeehouses, book clubs, reading circles, letter writing, newspapers, journals, and subscription libraries supplemented the salon.21 This period of cultural life in Germany was "the sociable century," as middle-class Germans participated in coffee shops, pubs, reading societies, and Masonic lodges.22 Late seventeenth and eighteenth-century Leipzig was the centre of this German Baroque culture.
+Soon coffeehouses, book clubs, reading circles, letter writing, newspapers, journals, and subscription libraries supplemented the salon.
+This period of cultural life in Germany was "the sociable century," as middle-class Germans participated in coffee shops, pubs, reading societies, and Masonic lodges.
+Late seventeenth and eighteenth-century Leipzig was the centre of this German Baroque culture.
 With its flourishing trade and manufacture, wealthy merchants and governing elites dominated Leipzig and it was known for its consumption, wealth, lavish homes, and architecture.
-Coffee and tobacco consumption were associated with social gatherings in homes and coffee houses.23 be most effectively constituted and maintained through dialogue, acts of speech, through debate and discussion.
-Public debate can be animated by 'opinion-forming associations' - voluntary associations, social organizations, churches, sports clubs, groups of concerned citizens, grassroots movements, trade unions - to counter or refashion the messages of authority."24 Habermas distinguished between the literary public sphere and the political public sphere.
-Historians have yet to produce an alternative to Habermas's master narrative.25
+Coffee and tobacco consumption were associated with social gatherings in homes and coffee houses.

+The setting for realizing human autonomy was the free exchange of ideas in the public sphere.
+Habermas believes that "the public sphere can be most effectively constituted and maintained through dialogue, acts of speech, through debate and discussion.
+Public debate can be animated by 'opinion-forming associations' - voluntary associations, social organizations, churches, sports clubs, groups of concerned citizens, grassroots movements, trade unions - to counter or refashion the messages of authority."
+Habermas distinguished between the literary public sphere and the political public sphere.
+Historians have yet to produce an alternative to Habermas's master narrative.